AnmolRattanSingh/data-science-S2023/challenges/c10-sat-assignment.md

 - What relationship do `univ_GPA` and `both_SAT` exhibit?
   - They show a positive correlation.
 - What relationship do `univ_GPA` and `high_GPA` exhibit?
-  - They also show a positive correlation.
+  - They also show a positive correlation but it is a stronger correlation compared to `both_SAT`.

 ### Hypothesis Testing with a Correlation Coefficient